 Financial instruments dealer, Kanto Financial Bureau (Kin-sho) No. 224

-Tradeweb Europe holds an exemption granted
+Tradeweb Europe holds an exemption

 View pertinent, timely news and information on OTC derivatives regulatory reform around the world.